alquimistas-org/subida_cartera/readme.md

 exit --> exit the virtual env\
 pipenv shell --> activate the virtual env\

+## To run program:
+python3 src/subida.py\

+## To run the containerized program, with Docker:
+1- Remember to start your Docker engine!

+2- Build image with:\
+docker build -t subida_cartera .\

+3- Then, run image with:\
+docker run -it subida_cartera

 ## To run tests

 pytest tests/ --> run all existing tests\